 Participants in Scituate Community Choice Electricity may leave the Program at any time without penalty.

 How It Works

-Scituate Community Choice Electricity does not replace Eversource or National Grid as our electric utility.
-Your utility will continue to deliver electricity, repair outages and manage all billing.
-The Program offers alternatives for the Supply portion of your bill.
-See the Understanding Your Bill section on the National Grid’s or Eversource’s website to see the difference between Supply and Delivery sections.
+Scituate Community Choice Electricity does not replace Eversource or National Grid’s‘s as our electric utility.
+The utility continues to deliver electricity, repair outages and manage all billing.
+The Program offers alternatives for the Supply portion of your bill..
+See the Understanding Your Bill section on Eversource or National Grid’s website to see the difference between Supply and Delivery sections.

 Prior to program launch, Scituate will conduct extensive education and outreach to notify our community.

 The Program is structured with voluntary participation and automatic enrollment.

 - Voluntary participation: customers can leave the Program at any time without penalty, either before the program starts or during.

 - Automatic enrollment for most: in Scituate, most residential and some business customers are receiving their electricity supply from Eversource or National Grid Basic Service.
 For these customers, entry into the Program is simple and easy.
 They will be given a 30-day period during which they have the opportunity to opt out (i.e., not participate) or choose one of the program’s optional products.
 Those who do not opt out are automatically enrolled in the Program.

 Customers eligible for automatic enrollment will periodically receive a Customer Notification Letter in the mail.
 It will provide program details and ways in which to opt out via prepaid mailer, phone and online form.